 Two of these blood moons occurred in 2014 on Passover and Sukkot, two of God’s appointed feasts that celebrate redemption and the Exodus from slavery in Egypt to freedom in Israel.

-The next two occur this year, once again on Passover and Sukkot, making a total of four Blood Moons—eclipsed moons that reflect the earth’s light and give the appearance of a reddish glow.
+The next two occurred, once again on Passover and Sukkot in 2015, making a total of four Blood Moons—eclipsed moons that reflect the earth’s light and give the appearance of a reddish glow.

-While this current series of four blood moons (Blood Moon Tetrad) may not be linked to that great judgment day that Joel prophesies, in the past, they have been linked to momentous events in the history of the Jewish People.
+While these four blood moons (known as Blood Moon Tetrad) may not be linked to that great judgment day that Joel prophesies, history has recorded tetrads shortly before and after momentous events in the history of the Jewish People.

 For example, in 1493–94 their occurrence was linked with the expulsion of the Jews from Spain (1492).